Last updated: May 2026 — SIM prices and carrier coverage verified

 That’s the whole article, honestly.
 But since you’re reading this before you land, let me give you the full version.

-Finding the cheapest hanoi sim cards isn’t complicated — it just requires knowing which carrier, where to buy, and which tourist traps to skip.
+Finding the cheapest Hanoi SIM cards isn’t complicated — it just requires knowing which carrier, where to buy, and which tourist traps to skip.

 Which Carrier Is Actually Best for Hanoi (And Vietnam)